 November 30, 2015 - 9:00 a.m. – 4:00 p.m.

 Location: Ambassador Auditorium

 Keynote Presenter Dr. Nira Hativa

-At this forum hosted by Provost Douglas Kneale, university instructors, staff, and administrators will explore how teaching is documented and evaluated, here and elsewhere.
-The forum will be a collective opportunity to take stock of our experiences, our beliefs and doubts, the challenges we face, and some of the research in the field.
+At this forum, hosted by Provost Douglas Kneale, university instructors, staff, and administrators explored how teaching is documented and evaluated, here and elsewhere.
+The forum was a collective opportunity to take stock of our experiences, our beliefs and doubts, the challenges we face, and some of the research in the field.

-The Forum is free for all members of the University of Windsor community.
+The Forum was free for all members of the University of Windsor community.

 School of Education, Tel Aviv University (TAU)

 Almost everything you ever wanted to know about Student Ratings of Instruction (SRI)…

 Student ratings of instruction are one of the most controversial issues in institutions of higher education.
 Faculty and administrators have been engaged in extensive debates on countless concerns, beliefs, and misconceptions regarding potential biasing factors affecting student ratings.
 Although there is impressive research evidence of the reliability and validity of the results of student ratings, misconceptions and beliefs persist, leading faculty and administrators to question the appropriateness of their use or misuse, particularly in making personnel decisions.